bram2w/baserow/docs/development/metrics-and-logs.md

 for all of the available types of metrics you can use, but a simple example is shown
 below:

+> Important: Any attributes you add to metric will result in a brand-new event being
+> send per periodic metric send for that specific combination of metric and attributes.
+> You must make sure that any attributes added will have only a constant possible number
+> of values and a small number of them.
+This is to prevent an ever-increasing number of
+> metric events being sent to the server.
+>
+> For example, below if we called `counter.add(1, {"table_id":table.id})` OTEL will
+> send a metric data point for every single table it has seen **every single sync**
+> resulting in an ever-increasing number of metric events being sent.
+However, if instead
+> the attribute we added was something like "bulk_created": True or False this is fine
+> as there are only two possible values.

 ```python
 from opentelemetry import metrics